CryptoTopStar/cryptotopstar/README.md

-### hey there

 ### 👨🏻‍💻 &nbsp;About Me

   <img align="right" alt="GIF" src="https://github.com/v08nike/v08nike/blob/main/code.gif?raw=true" width="400" height="320" />

-Professional Blockchain Full Stack engineer, decentralized application architect with expertise in smart contracts and decentralized applications development, also web development using MERN stack as well.
-Experienced in Solidity, TypeScript, Javascript and its frameworks in particular.
-Involved in a lot of works in company related to blockchain and web development and helped in builing their project from scratch.
+Professional Full Stack engineer, web development using MERN stack as well.
+Experienced in TypeScript, Javascript and its frameworks in particular.
+Involved in a lot of works in company related to web development and helped in builing their project from scratch.

 ## 🛠️ My favorite tools